How to Install SSL Certificate on Magento 2 Successfully?

 How to Install Magento 2 SSL Certificate?

-IS website development for B2B costly?
+ALSO, is website development for B2B costly like what you imagined?
 Take a look.

 Certification Authorities (CAs) issue two types of SSL certificates, which are priced by the degree of validity and the number of domains and subdomains it covers.